ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     This field is initialized at a random number and is incremented sequentially for each packet of the 5-tuple.

     This field is also used in the Encrypted PDMv2 as the encryption nonce.
+The nonce MUST NOT be reused in different sessions.

 - Reserved Bits